jyl-pages/Stokes_TO/README.md

 -----------------
 Compilation has been tested with Microsoft Visual Studio 19 (under Windows 10).

-To compile libWetCloth, you'll need CMake-GUI 3.21+ (https://cmake.org) on Windows.
+To compile the code, you'll need CMake-GUI 3.21+ (https://cmake.org) on Windows.

 Step 1.
 Compile dependencies: In CMake-GUI, browse source code to `.../simplex/proj/_install`; browse build to `.../simplex/build/_install/cmake-build-win`; configue with VS16 2019 and default compiler; generate and open project.
 Turn to Release mode and build, then close the project.